 The CGH Group focuses on developing its employees' skills by continued education and training.
 Both GasNet and GasNet Služby meet all their obligations under the collective labour agreements.
 The new collective agreement was signed on 1 July 2020, as amended, and is valid from 1 January 2021 until 31 December 2021.
-Diversity and inclusions KPIs are being monitored during recruitment process (with no predetermined targets).
+In line with the CGH Group's diversity and inclusion strategy, diversity and inclusions KPIs are being monitored during recruitment process (with no predetermined targets).
 In March 2021, 26 per cent. of employees were women and 13 per cent. of CGH Group's management comprised of women.
 Employee turnover rate reached 5.4 per cent. in 2020 (out of which 2.7 per cent. was voluntary).

 Occupational health and safety is the CGH Group's top priority.
 Following the occupational health and safety policy, legal directives, and applicable internal procedures, GasNet and GasNet Služby evaluate potential hazards and risks, and adopt corresponding measures to prevent accidents and injuries with six major incidents in the last three years, involving both, CGH Group's own employees as well as their sub-contractors.
 The CGH Group also has established a Health and Safety Subcommittee to oversee the health and safety matters within the CGH Group.
+In 2021, the CGH Group initiated the development of a new safety management system aligned with ISO 45001 with planned launch in November 2021 and implementation by the end of 2022.

-The following graphs show development of the frequency of lost time injuries (expressed as lost time injuries occurring in a workplace per 1 million hours worked) between the years 2013 and 2020.
+The following graphs show development of the frequency of lost time injuries (expressed as lost time injuries occurring in a workplace per 1 million hours worked) with data for both employees and contractors between the years 2013 and 2020.